 - Basic Personal Information

-- Contributions to C.A.
+- o Contributions to C.A.
 Growth

 - Specific Memories

-- Involvement with C.A. now
+- o Involvement with C.A. now

 - Closing comments.

 We have to keep in mind that these interview questions will be administered with consideration of and adherence to the 12 Traditions of Cocaine Anonymous.
 The Archive Committee may wish to repurpose the content of interviewees into PSAs, pod casts, H&I videos, or use in a traveling archive, and other venues for carrying the message.
 Please be sure to obtain a release form from every interviewee prior to recording.
 Please keep in mind some state laws require this permission before making it for public use.
+It is suggested you also refer to the IT guidelines for information on using these audio archives.